Flymetothemoon93/GMFPIdentifier/README.md

 ## How to Use

-Run FPIdentifier with your input files:
+Run GMFPIdentifier with your input files:

 ```bash
 python src/main.py --input your_protein_sequences.fasta --output results